Siquijor may be famous for mysticism, but it’s not the only Philippine island where you’ll hear stories of black magic and the supernatural.

 No elementals attacked my soul during my trip, but I did notice that I could not take a clear, crisp photo of the Balete tree, even after using two different cameras.
 Coincidence?
 I’ll never know.
 [Insert horror movie soundtrack here]

 There’s also a souvenir shop in the property, where you can purchase nuts, local delicacies, voodoo dolls, key chains, amulets (which look like the one my grandfather gave me when I was a kid), and of course, love potions!
-They’re concocted by Siquijor’s albularyos using herbs and plants found in the lush island.
+Inside the bottle are herbs and plants gathered by Siquijor’s albularyos and prepared with special chants and rituals.

 I purchased a small bottle for Sophia for ₱200.
 The saleslady gave me a major disclaimer: It will not make people fall in love with you, but make them feel better around you (loosely translated from “Gagaan ang loob sa ‘yo”).
 They should change the label to “like potion,” or better yet, “Tequila shot.”

 Instructions for use: Fill up the bottle with your favorite perfume or cologne.
-The herbs inside the bottle were prepared with special chants and rituals.
-When you mix it with perfume and use it as your daily scent, the magic will supposedly start taking effect.
+When you mix it with perfume and use it as your daily scent, the “magic” will supposedly start taking effect.

 Love Potion Test in Manila